bediger4000/delimiters/README.md

 "[Hard]" seems unreasonable for this as a programming problem.
-The "follow-on" test cases reveal what the posers of this problem wanted: discussion, probably about pitfalls of informal requirements, but possibly also about the limits of invertable transformations or some such.
+The "follow-on" test cases reveal what the posers of this problem wanted: discussion about pitfalls of informal requirements, but possibly also about the limits of invertable transformations or some such.